Expert Flute Repairs

 Repair services are still available through FCNY!
 To better protect our staff and heed social distancing recommendations, technicians are working remotely.
 To begin scheduling your repair, please call 212-307-9737 or email firstname.lastname@example.org.
 Additional information is found below.

-- An initial assessment with the repair manager is recommended to help identify the appropriate repair for your instrument.
+- An initial assessment with the repair department is recommended to help identify the appropriate repair for your instrument.
 Our standard rate is $125/hour.

 - Technicians receive new repairs on a weekly basis.
 Quite often, completed repairs can be offered the following week.

 - We tend to repairs in the order in which they are received.
-To help with scheduling, please reach the repair manager.
+To help with scheduling, please reach the repair department.

 - FCNY is open six days a week.
-The repair manager is available Tuesday through Saturday.
+The repair department is available Monday through Friday.

 The Flute Center of New York is New York's premier destination for expert flute repairs.
 We employ the most talented and experienced technicians in the industry, and all our technicians undergo continuing training with all the major flute manufacturers.